 Apply yourself to psychology

 Want to explore the fields of scientific writing or information literacy?
 As a student of the master's in psychology program, you will build a strong foundation for psychological research and human behavior at a graduate level.
-Plus, you’ll gain knowledge, awareness and skills to work in many applied psychology fields, as well as fields outside of psychology.
+Plus, you’ll gain knowledge, awareness and skills to work in many psychology fields, as well as fields outside of psychology.

 This master's program specializes in industrial/organizational psychology—one of the fastest growing fields.
 Throughout your studies, you’ll enhance your professional skillset and prepare to work for organizations and corporations after graduation.
 You will study and work alongside published professors who have presented at conferences on social psychology, personality psychology, developmental psychology, cognitive psychology and more.